functional-architecture/functional-architecture.github.com/_events/funarch-2023.md

   architecture community to cross-pollinate between the two.

-FUNARCH 2023 will be co-colocated with [ICFP 2023](https://icfp23.sigplan.org/) in Seattle on 8th September 2023 (date to be confirmed).
+FUNARCH 2023 will be co-colocated with [ICFP 2023](https://icfp23.sigplan.org/) in Seattle on 8th September 2023.

 The [Call for Papers](cfp/) is open.

-News are available on [Mastodon](https://discuss.systems/@funarch) and [Twitter](https://twitter.com/ACMFUNARCH).
+News is available on [Mastodon](https://discuss.systems/@funarch) and [Twitter](https://twitter.com/ACMFUNARCH).